-Killarney is one of the best places in Ireland to explore the outdoors.
+Killarney (Cill Airne in Irish) is the gateway to the Ring of Kerry and is one of best places in Ireland to explore the outdoors.

 Founded in the late 6th century by Saint Finbarr, Cork is Ireland's second largest city.
 A famous landmark is the Shandon Steeple of St. Ann's Church, which contains the Bells of Shandon.
 Other interesting places to visit are the English market in the centre of the city, the University founded in 1845 and the very steep St Patrick's Hill, from the top of which are magnificent views over the entire metropolis.
 The River Lee flows through the city forming one of the world's largest natural harbours.